Frequently Asked Questions

 Some communal spaces in residence halls may be closed.
 Dining services will be available to students with enhanced mobile ordering and additional take-out options as well as social distancing in the dining facilities.

 Q. Will student activities and programs be held?

 Student services and programming will be available to the extent they can be safely provided under state guidelines.
-More information will follow as Fall approaches.
+More information will follow as Spring semester continues.

 Q. Can I still get tutoring services?
 What about other academic support?

 Yes.
 Through Nancy Thompson Learning Commons, Writing, Public Speaking, and Tutoring services are available virtually (by appointment) Sunday through Saturday as well as the Blackboard LEARN module for General Education courses and for students involved in research projects and scholarly works.
 Video and instructional information is accessible at learningcommons.kean.edu and includes the much used 24/7 online chat service and an FAQ.
 NTLC collections of digital databases, peer reviewed journals, research guides, and e-books remain accessible on campus and off (with Kean ID).

 Q. Is the Learning Commons open?
 Can I study there?

 Access to the building is restricted according to COVID-19 capacity limits and staff schedules during the Fall semester.
 To enter the building, a valid Kean ID is required as well as the wearing of a mask and maintaining social distancing.
 COVID-19 guidelines do not allow food or drink in the building.
 The NTLC building will be open for use Monday, Tuesday, Thursday and Friday each week from 7:30 a.m. to 7:30 p.m.